 Some of the sandstone areas were quarried in the 1890s and drainage works were undertaken.

-Part of the park was separated off in 1910 and the trees cleared to accommodate a crossing loop for the Spit to Manly tram route.
-The tramway was completed in 1911 and the first tram travelled along Sydney Road via a horseshoe curve between Crescent and George streets, skirting the western and northern boundaries of Ivanhoe Park before reaching level terrain in Raglan Street.
+Part of the site was allocated for The Spit to Manly tram route in 1910 (completed in 1911).
+The first tram travelled along Sydney Road via a horseshoe curve between Crescent and George streets, skirting the western and northern boundaries of Ivanhoe Park before reaching level terrain in Raglan Street.
 The last trams ran in 1939.
 Although the tracks were removed, a portion of the tramway loop is still visible.

 The reserve at the western end of the park was renamed Ivanhoe Park Botanic Garden in 2006, after being approved by the Geographical Names Board.

 Plans for the Garden are available from our Yoursay page.
 This includes:

 - Ivanhoe Park Conservation Management Plan

 Friends of Ivanhoe Park Botanic Garden Inc.

 The Friends group formed in 2018.
 Their philosophy is that:

 The Garden will be an inspiring and sustainable iconic landscape that provides diverse opportunities for learning about plants, horticulture, landscapes, botany, ecology, conservation, and heritage.
 It will be a place for the enjoyment of the whole community creating a ‘sense of place’ located in the heart of Manly.